gorodnichy/LA-R-text/README.md

 ## *Learn and Apply Text Analysis in R, Efficiently*

+(Currently, mainly for myself, so not yet well organized or documented)

 Collection of R libraries and resources for text analysis (mining) and vizualization.
-With emphasis on processing multilingual texts (in UTF-8,  specifically Russian, Ukrainian,English and French)
+With emphasis on processing multilingual texts (in UTF-8,  specifically Russian and French)

-Easy to run codes provided.
-Codes for getting texts from web and spitting them by sections (for easier section-by-section) analysis provided.
+Easy to run codes provided, including for getting texts from web and spitting them by sections for easier section-by-section analysis provided.

-(Currently, mainly for myself, so not yet well organized or documented)

 Includes:
 - various sentiment/emotion analysis techniques.